Sajalol/Django_restaurant_proj1/README.md

 ## Additional Deployment Notes

-- Make sure to set the environment variables for the backend deployment, such as the `SECRET_KEY`, `DATABASE_URL`, and any other necessary variables.
+- Make sure to set the environment variables for the deployment, such as the `SECRET_KEY`, `DATABASE_URL`, and any other necessary variables.
-- Remember to run `collectstatic` for the Django app to serve static files in production.
+- Remember to run `collectstatic`or any other way to serve static files for the Django app to serve static files in production.

 ## My deployed heroku link: